 Drink a cup of tea a day: The reasons to drink tea are endless.
-This superfood has been found to lower the risk of cancer, help prevent heart disease and diabetes, aid weight loss and even lower cholesterol.
+Tea has been found to lower the risk of cancer, help prevent heart disease and diabetes, aid weight loss and even lower cholesterol.
 Tea also primes your immune system to attack invading bacteria.
 Don’t consider yourself a tea connoisseur?
 Read up on our guide to white, black and green tea.

 Stock the fridge with yogurt: Yogurt is a great source of iodine, which helps the thyroid gland regulate your immune system.
 Mix plain yogurt with fresh fruit for a simple and easy breakfast or add Greek yogurt to baked potatoes as a healthier alternative to sour cream.

 Try these changes to your daily life

 Spend quality time with a furry friend: Did you know spending time with your dog can actually improve your immune system?
 Studies have found that the act of petting a dog increases levels of salivary IgC, an immune protein that can fight infection.
 Another study found that babies had lower rates of colds and infections than their pet-less counterparts.
 Combine pet time with a great walk at our favorite dog-friendly parks in Seattle.